hakavlad/disable-i915-gem-shrinker/README.md

 This patch disables DRM/i915 GEM shrinker.

-This patch may be correctly applied to Linux 5.4 and Linux 5.10.
+This patch may be correctly applied (at least) to Linux 5.4—5.12-rc2.